5 Sharing Teaching Practice

 For a resource to be genuinely open, it needs a licence that explicitly permits reuse.
 Without a licence, copyright applies by default, meaning others cannot legally reuse your work even if you share it publicly.

 The most common approach is Creative Commons.
 For maximum impact, use CC BY (Attribution).
 Others can use, adapt, and redistribute your work, including commercially, as long as they credit you.
-This matters—if you want recognition for your work, CC BY requires attribution.
+This matters because if you want recognition for your work, CC BY requires attribution.
 Anyone using your resource has to credit you.
-This is important for tracking impact and ensuring your contribution is visible.
+This is important for tracking impact and making sure you get credit.

 Other options like CC BY-NC (non-commercial) or CC BY-SA (share-alike) are available but limit reuse in ways that may reduce impact.